 The engagement in scientific-technical problems makes evaluation, decision making, and reflection necessary to be able to actively participate in a controversial discourse and to represent the own opinion taking subject-related scientific information and knowledge as well as individual and social values into account (KMK, 2004, p.
 12).
 When examining scientific-technical questions, critical reflection and the sensitization for values and norms are fostered - even more than a concrete content-specific argument (Reitschert & Hössle, 2007).
 In a world that is dominated more and more by technology, a scientific-technical education is a necessary prerequisite in order to understand the modern world and to form it in a responsible way.
-In this context, the sensitization for values as the transfer to daily life.
+In this context, the sensitization for values in STEM education gains importance which mainly includes the reflection about values as well as the transfer to daily life.